-Article 10176 Prevention of Disease Transmission
+Article 1016 Prevention of Disease Transmission

-- 1. OCs are responsible for ensuring that all biosecurity requirements, as set forth in these VRs, are strictly followed at all times. - For events taking place over 3 or more consecutive weeks where more than 400 horses are stabled overnight, an on-site pre-inspection of the Event's biosecurity measures is required.
-At least one pre-inspection willmay take place each year. - 3.
-The Veterinary Department may request a pre-event biosecurity inspection at any time. - 4.-Horse transporters and stables should be cleaned and disinfected before they are used and between different Horses. - 5.4.
+- 1. OCs are responsible for ensuring that all biosecurity requirements, as set forth in these VRs, are strictly followed at all times. - 2.
+For events taking place over 3 or more consecutive weeks where more than 400 horses are stabled overnight, an on-site pre-inspection of the Event's biosecurity measures is required.
+At least one pre-inspection may take place each year. - 3.
+The Veterinary Department may request a pre-event biosecurity inspection at any time. - 4.
+Horse transporters and stables should be cleaned and disinfected before they are used and between different Horses. - 5.
 The use of common water troughs is not permitted, individual water and feed buckets should be used.
 An exception is granted for Endurance Events where use of a common water trough is accepted where the water is drawn with a clean bucket.
 Horses must not drink from the trough. - 6.
-Disinfection mats and foot baths must be made available at the entry and exit points of the stables in the case of a suspicion or an actual infectious disease outbreak. - 7-5.
-Hand washing facilities and alcohol hand gels must be widely available to all persons handling Horses. - 8-6.
-The OC must record the departure of each horse at the end of the Event, in the FEI HorseApp.
+Hand washing facilities and alcohol hand gels must be widely available to all persons handling Horses.

+7. The OC must record the departure of each horse at the end of the Event, in the FEI HorseApp.

-Article 10187 Contingency Planning
+Article 1017 Contingency Planning

 - 1. All Events require a contingency plan of how stable blocks may be isolated, should a disease risk become apparent.
 The OC must work with the VSM to ensure that all required equipment is provided. - 2.
-The Event's biosecurity contingency plan must include the methods of separating groups of Horses from the FEI Sstables Aarea should any Horse show clinical signs of infectious disease.
+The Event's biosecurity contingency plan must include the methods of separating groups of Horses from the FEI Stables Area should any Horse show clinical signs of infectious disease.
 A plan for the management of in-contact Horses which enables them to continue competing is required.
 The Event's biosecurity contingency plan must be produced by the OC and submitted to the Veterinary Delegate of that Event when the Event schedule is submitted to the FEI. - 3.
-OCs must maintain a record of where Horses have been stabled during the Event. - OCs must record contact details and determine communication methods for all PRs and veterinarians present at the Event
+OCs must maintain a record of where Horses have been stabled during the Event. - 4.
+OCs must record contact details and determine communication methods for all PRs and veterinarians present at the Event